How the Bank of England Base Rate impacts your mortgage

 According to the Financial Conduct Authority (FCA), 74% of borrowers are on a fixed-rate mortgage deal.
 This shows that most people would rather have certainty in their mortgage repayments, than deal with potential fluctuations when the base rate moves up or down.

 To make sure you maintain the most competitive fixed-rate deal available to you, especially if the average SVR has risen since you took your last mortgage, it’s important to consider remortgaging onto a new fixed deal around 6 months before your current one is due to end.
+Speak to a mortgage broker to find out the best remortgage deals available to you.

 Why is the base rate so high?